sciknoworg/OntoLearner/docs/source/benchmarking/materials_science_and_engineering/amontology.rst

 AMOntology uses AMProcessOntology and ModelOntology files to describe entities that capture knowledge about characteristics of computational models for AM processes.

-:Domain: Materials Science & Engineering
+:Domain: Materials Science and Engineering
 :Category: Manufacturing
 :Current Version: 1.0
 :Last Updated: 2023-05-10